jakub-stastny/jakub-stastny/README.md

 Just keep in mind that:

 - I live in Mexico and I'm not interested in relocation.
-- I'm not interested in a job.
-Project, maybe.
-Job, no.

 # Available for colaboration?